Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. ChakraCore was updated to version 1.10.0;
+   ChakraCore was updated to version 1.10.2.
-   2. In configuration settings of the ChakraCore JS engine was added one new property - `DisableExecutablePageAllocation` (default `false`).

    =============
    DOCUMENTATION